Kinsey N. Miner Sentenced In U.S. District Court

-The United States Attorney's Office announced that during a federal court session in Billings, on May 29, 2013, before Senior U.S. District Judge Jack D. Shanstrom, KINSEY N. MINER, a resident of Billings, was sentenced to a term of:
+The United States Attorney's Office announced that during a federal court session in Billings, on March 29, 2013, before Senior U.S. District Judge Jack D. Shanstrom, KINSEY N. MINER, a resident of Billings, appeared for sentencing.
+MINER was sentenced to a term of:

-MINER was sentenced in connection with her guilty plea to conspiracy to possess with the intent to distribute methamphetamine.
+MINER was sentenced in connection with her guilty plea to possession of a stolen firearm and transferring a firearm to felon.

-In an Offer of Proof filed by Assistant U.S. Attorney Jessica T. Fehr, the government stated it would have proved at trial the following:
+In an Offer of Proof filed by Special Assistant U.S. Attorney Ed Zink, the government stated it would have proved at trial the following:

 Because there is no parole in the federal system, the "truth in sentencing" guidelines mandate that MINER will likely serve all of the time imposed by the court.
 In the federal system, MINER does have the opportunity to earn a sentence reduction for "good behavior."
 However, this reduction will not exceed 15% of the overall sentence.